Ewing, Virginia

-Ewing is an unincorporated community and census-designated place (CDP) in Lee County, Virginia.
+Ewing is an unincorporated community and census-designated place (CDP) in Lee County, Virginia, United States.
 The population was 439 at the 2010 U.S. Census.
 Ewing is one of the westernmost settlements in the Commonwealth of Virginia, before reaching the Cumberland Gap and the borders with Kentucky and Tennessee.

 The Ewing post office was established in 1891.

 Ewing is home to Thomas Walker High School and the Lincoln Memorial University Veterinarian Teaching and Research Center.

 Geography

 Ewing is located in western Lee County at 36°38′27″N 83°25′55″W (36.640738, −83.431908).
-It is 2 mi south of the Kentucky border which follows the crest of Cumberland Mountain, and less than 3 mi north of the Tennessee border.
+It is 2 mi south of the Kentucky border, which follows the crest of Cumberland Mountain, and less than 3 mi north of the Tennessee border.
 U.S. Route 58 passes through the center of town, leading east 20 mi to Jonesville, the Lee county seat, and west 14 mi to Cumberland Gap, Tennessee.
 Ewing is 404 mi southwest of Richmond, the capital of Virginia.

 According to the United States Census Bureau, the Ewing CDP has a total area of 9.7 sqkm, of which 5768 sqm, or 0.06%, are water.
 Ewing is in the valley of Indian Creek, which flows west-southwest to join the Powell River in Tennessee.